You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 1. Picking Your Pumpkin

 The size of the pumpkin you need will depend on the design you choose.
 The larger the pumpkin, the more intricate you will be able to make the design and the more elements you will be able to include.
-A pumpkin with smooth sides will be easier to carve and allow for much more precision if you are incorporating a lot of curved lines into your design.
+A pumpkin with smooth sides will be easier to carve and allow for much more precision if you’re incorporating a lot of curved lines into your design.
 One that is taller than it is wide is perfect for faces as resembles the shape of a head.
-For added interest and to make your lantern a true ugly illuminated beast, choose a pumpkin with deep ridges and wrinkles that will be sure terrify on its own let alone with a fiery glow inside, but beware as these will be a lot harder to carve with precision depending upon the complexity of your design.
+For added interest, and to make your lantern a true ugly illuminated beast, choose a pumpkin with deep ridges and wrinkles in the skin.
+But beware, as these will be a lot harder to carve with precision.

 2. Prepping the Pumpkin

 For the best results it’s important to use the right tools.
 Avoid using a straight edged knife if possible and resist the urge to reach for that Michael Myers like cleaving knife.
-Not only will a flat edge blade be harder to control but it will also require more force to cut through the pumpkin which will increase the chances of making a mistake.
-A serrated blade such as that of a bread knife is perfect for carving a pumpkin, or alternatively a carving kit complete with carving saws, poking tools and scraper are available from most supermarkets for as little as a pound.
+Not only are flat edge blades harder to control, but they also require more force to cut through the pumpkin which will increase the chances of making a mistake.
+A serrated blade like a bread knife is perfect for carving a pumpkin, or alternatively a carving kit complete with tiny saws, poking tools and a scraper are available from most supermarkets for as little as a pound.

 Mark out a circle on the top of the pumpkin around the stem large enough to fit your hand in.
 The pumpkin is tougher and woodier at the top so rather than using the smaller saws that come in the carving kit, I prefer at this stage to use a serrated kitchen knife to cut around the circle.
 When cutting the top, angle the blade inwards towards the centre, this will ensure that the top is a plug like shape that will fit snuggly back into the pumpkin without falling straight through.
 Once the lid has been removed, cut a slice from the underside to get rid of any of the filling that is attached.